If you are looking for one thing in particular, check out the Table of Contents to make things easier.

 Photojournalists capture powerful and expressive images of people, places, and events to document facts or to tell a story.
 They commonly use photo editing software to enhance their content.

 Video editors work in the film, television, and advertising industries.
-They edit, rearrange, and enhance video clips or footage for an artistic effect or storytelling.
+They edit, rearrange, and enhance video clips or footage to create artistic effects or to tell stories.

 Art directors oversee the artistic aspects of design projects such as films, publications, and commercials.
 They typically head a team of designers, communicate with clients about the design requirements, brainstorm ideas, and determine the design specifications.